thespags/InstanceCurrencyTracker/README.md

 _Shows all players side by side versus a single player._
 + Group Message
 _Enables messaging to your group collected currency, otherwise prints to your chat window only._
-+ Players
++ Characters
-_Enable/Disable the players to appear in the dropdown list and multi player view._
+_Enable/Disable the characters to appear in the dropdown list and multi player view._
++ Character Info
++Enable/Disable line information about the character to appear under their name._
 + Reset Timers
 _Show the one day, three day, five day, or weekly reset timers._
 _Note: three and five require you to complete a raid with those lockout as there's no API to access the data._